Browning-Ferris Industries of California, Inc. v. NLRB

 - Project Name: Civil Justice Reform

-On June 14, 2016, WLF filed a brief in the U.S. Court of Appeals for the District of Columbia Circuit, urging it to overturn the National Labor Relations Board’s (NLRB) new employment standard under which regulated entities can be deemed “joint employers” of another company’s employees—and then held fully liable for any obligations owed to the employees.
-WLF argued that the Congress has not authorized NLRB to issue the new standard, which threatens to impose new, unanticipated liability on a broad range of entities.
-NLRB’s new standard—applied in this case to a firm that hired another firm to perform work in its recycling facility—overturned a 32-year-old standard, under which companies are not deemed joint employers unless they exercise direct and immediate control over the other company’s employees.
-WLF warned that the new standard is so vague that it deprives firms of the ability to accurately predict the circumstances under which their activities will subject them to liability.
+On December 21, 2017, the U.S. Court of Appeals for the District of Columbia Circuit vacated a National Labor Relations Board (NLRB) decision that was based on an employment standard under which regulated entities could be deemed “joint employers” of another company’s employees—and then held fully liable for any obligations owed to those employees.
+The decision was a victory for WLF, which filed a brief arguing that NLRB’s 2015 joint-employer standard was unauthorized and threatened to impose new, unanticipated liability on a broad range of entities.
+NLRB’s 2015 standard—applied in this case to the employees of a firm’s subcontractor—overturned a 32-year-old standard, under which companies are not deemed joint employers unless they exercise direct and immediate control over the other company’s employees.
+In December 2017, NLRB voted to return to the former standard.
+In response, the appeals court vacated NLRB’s ruling in this case and remanded it to the Board for reconsideration.

 More Information and Downloads: